Surendrajat/ApkStudio/README.md

 # Notice
 **This fork is outdated.
-It is recommened that you use [APKLab](https://github.com/APKLab/APKLab) instead as it has more features and being based on VS Code provides full IDE support.**
+It is recommended that you use [APKLab](https://github.com/APKLab/APKLab) instead as it has more features and being based on VS Code provides full IDE support.**

 ---